 Expert Tips

-- Make sure the butter is melted and cooled slightly before adding it to the crumbs.
+- Ensure the butter is melted and cooled slightly before adding it to the crumbs.
 If the butter is too hot, it may cause the crust to be too greasy.

-- Use room-temperature cream cheese and eggs as this will help the filling blend smoothly and completely.
+- Use room-temperature cream cheese and eggs to help the filling blend smoothly.

-- Mix the eggs in on low speed and do not overbeat the mixture once the eggs are added.
-If you introduce too much air at this point it can cause the cheesecake to crack or become too dense.
+- Mix the eggs on low speed, and do not overbeat once added.
+Introducing too much air at this point can cause the cheesecake to crack or become too dense.

-- For clean cheesecake slices, dip a sharp knife in hot water, wiping it off after each dip.
-The heat from the water will help cut through the filling smoothly.
+- Dipping a sharp knife in hot water and wiping them off after each dip will give you clean cheesecake slices.
+The heat from the water helps cut through the filling smoothly.

 Topping Ideas

-- Pie Filling: There's nothing more classic than cherry pie filling as a topping for cheesecake.
-I love homemade strawberry pie filling too!
+- Pie Filling: There's nothing more classic than cherry pie filling as a cheesecake topping.
+I love homemade strawberry pie filling, too!

 - Fresh fruit: Top with fresh berries, sliced peaches, or other seasonal fruits for a bright and flavorful contrast to the rich, creamy cheesecake.